 3. Use Mulch to Retain Soil Moisture

-Prevent blossom end rot on tomatoes, peppers, zucchini, and other vegetables by keeping the soil moist at all times.
+Prevent blossom end rot in tomatoes, peppers, zucchini, and other vegetables by keeping the soil consistently moist.
 You can do this by applying mulch around the base of the plants.

 Organic mulches like straw, hay, newspaper, or grass clippings will help keep the soil warm.
 These will also maintain moderate moisture levels and help keep weeds at bay.